hodzanassredin/EbnfToGbnf/README.md

 - Allows modification of conversion rules.
 - Easy to use.

+## Problems

+- After conversion, you need to handle additional problems like whitespaces and so on.
+Please read the [doc](https://github.com/ggerganov/llama.cpp/blob/master/grammars/README.md)

 ## Installation

 To use this script, you need to install the [Lark](https://github.com/lark-parser/lark) library.
 Run the following command to install it: